codacy/codacy-detekt/docs/description/CastToNullableType.md

 # CastToNullableType

-Disallow to cast to nullable types.
+Reports unsafe cast to nullable types.
-There are cases where `as String?` is misused as safe cast (`as?
+`as String?` is unsafed and may be misused as safe cast (`as?
 String`).
-So if you want to prevent those cases, turn on this rule.

 ## Noncompliant Code